 Sl.
 No. Cognitive Abilities Course Outcomes 1.
 Application of Concepts The importance of Real GDP and its links to social welfare 2.
-Understand the importance of effective The occurrence of economic fluctuations affecting policy making in driving the economy the performance of the key variables, also along the desired path highlighting the role of govt.
+Understand the importance of effective The occurrence of economic fluctuations policy making in driving the economy affecting the performance of the key variables, along the desired path also highlighting the role of govt.
 Policy making in boosting the economy 3.
-Understand the limitations in govt. policy The existence of a short-run trade-off between the making, and hence bring out a balance in social evils of inflation and unemployment, as order to get the maximum social welfare, identified by the Phillips Curve relation given the constraints 4.
-Understand global integration Open economy macroeconomics relates the functioning of the domestic economy, with the rest of the world 5.
-Appreciating the role of the financial Functioning of the financial sector in the present system (domestic as well as global) in sophisticated world linking an economy with the shaping the economies entire world
+Understand the limitations in govt.
+The existence of a short-run trade-off between policy making, and hence bring out a the social evils of inflation and balance in order to get the maximum unemployment, as identified by the Phillips social welfare, given the constraints Curve relation 4.
+Understand global integration Open economy macroeconomics relates the functioning of the domestic economy, with the rest of the world

+5. Appreciating the role of the financial Functioning of the financial sector in the system (domestic as well as global) in present sophisticated world linking an shaping the economies economy with the entire world